QR Translator

 For seasoning, when you begin weaning, your baby's food will not require seasoning.
 As weaning progresses, if you use flavoring agents such as table salt or sugar, bring out the unique flavor of each dish to prepare food with a mild taste.
 Use only small amounts of fat and oil.

-When you finish weaning your baby, your baby will be able to bite down on and chew solid food and will now be getting the majority of energy and nutrition from food other than breastmilk, powdered milk or formula.
-This will happen at between 12 and 18 months of age, but this does not mean your baby will not drink breast milk, powdered milk or baby formula anymore.
+When you finish weaning your baby, your baby will be able to bite down on and chew solid food and will now be getting the majority of energy and nutrition from food other than breastmilk or formula.
+This will happen at between 12 and 18 months of age, but this does not mean your baby will not drink breast milk or formula anymore.
 At around this time, feed your baby three meals and one or two snacks each day.

 Early childhood is a time to establish the foundation for dietary habits.
-It is important to get your child into the habit of eating regularly, and to make sure your child is eating food—including snacks—of the appropriate quantity and with nutritional balance, as well as to discourage picky eating.
+It is important to get your child into the habit of eating regularly, and to make sure your child is eating food—including snacks—of the appropriate quantity and with nutritional balance, as well as to discourage picky eating, and to create an enjoyable family dining atmosphere.

-It's important to create a fun atmosphere when the family sits down for a meal.
+During this stage, a child’s sense of taste is still developing, so their eating habits may be inconsistent.
+Rather than forcing them to eat, it’s best to gently observe and support them.
 So long as your child is in a good mood and following his or her typical daily routine, do not force your child to eat, but also do not take too much time feeding him or her.

 (Reference)